Science Faculty Overview

 The science area has a liaison programme with our feeder primary schools and other local secondary schools, which we see as a valuable means to achieve continuity and progression across the primary/secondary interface and across the secondary/tertiary interface.

 Different pathways are offered to students at Key Stage 4: GCSE Combined Science and GCSE Triple Science (Biology, Chemistry and Physics).
-A range of A-level courses can be studied at Key Stage 5 at Braintree Sixth Form as well as a recently introduced Level 3 BTEC Extended Certificate in Applied Science.
+A range of A-level courses can be studied at Key Stage 5 at Braintree Sixth Form.